mtdol/.vim/readme.txt

                 ..
 Another Plain Element
         34. 2 digit number

-* Term headers can also be made using a colon Expressions look like this:
-        - There is no whitespace after the colon
 /:4
 Important Words::4
 The exact words Note:, Remember:, Important:, and Todo: will trigger important